 involving multiple states can benefit from more memory or

 much easier with a two or three button mouse rather than using

 the trackpad or 1-button mouse.

-The the following setting is required is required on the command
+The the following setting may be required on the command line

 The website has the following